Process of Credit Rating

 - Moody’s would look at each of its product segments and also see the kind of future portfolio (characterized by the type of their R&D expenses) that Teva plans to launch in order to cover the loss in sales from the expiring drugs in the branded portfolio.

-- Further, Moody’s pharma industry expert would analyse all the industry specific factors such as litigations in which Teva is involved and their materiality in terms of probable financial impact, and regulatory risks in terms of US FDA inspections of its facilities (to be noted that US FDA demands the highest quality of manufacturing practises for the pharma companies selling their products in the US).
+- Further, Moody’s pharma industry expert would analyze all the industry-specific factors such as litigations in which Teva is involved and their materiality in terms of probable financial impact, and regulatory risks in terms of US FDA inspections of its facilities (to be noted that US FDA demands the highest quality of manufacturing practices for the pharma companies selling their products in the US).

-- Additionally, concentration risks related to a particular product (where difficulties in one product could impact the company financially), a particular supplier (where a supply issue could impact its sales), and a particular geography (where geopolitical issues could arise) would need to be analysed separately on a company and industry specific basis.
+- Additionally, concentration risks related to a particular product (where difficulties in one product could impact the company financially), a particular supplier (where a supply issue could impact its sales), and particular geography (where geopolitical issues could arise) would need to be analyzed separately on a company and industry-specific basis.

 #4 – Historical financial performance

-In this an analyst would go go about analyzing the historical performance of the company.
-Calculating Margins, Cash Cycles, growth rates of revenue, Balance Sheet Strength etc.
+In this, an analyst would go about analyzing the historical performance of the company—calculating Margins, Cash Cycles, growth rates of revenue, Balance Sheet Strength, etc.

 #5 – Scale and margins compared to its peers:

-- Teva is the largest generics company and one of the top 15 pharmaceuticals firm in the world.
-Teva generated annual revenues worth ~USD20 billion in financial year ending 31 Dec 2015 or “FY15”, which indicates the high economies of scale of the company.
+- Teva is the largest generics company and one of the top 15 pharmaceutical firms in the world.
+Teva generated annual revenues worth ~USD20 billion in the financial year ending 31 Dec 2015 or “FY15”, which indicates the high economies of scale of the company.

 - Anyways, coming back to Teva, the company’s leading margins and scale could really help derive itself great brownie points from Moody’s.